-controlling shareholder is a Α shareholder (a legal entity, a person and/or a group of businesses that holds either 25 per cent or more interest in the company, or less than 25 per cent but can be proven to have control over the company, either directly or indirectly.
-A "controller" is a party which directly or indirectly has power to nominate members of the Board of Directors and the Board of Commissioners and/or can influence the decisions of the Board of Directors and the Board of Commissioners (including a controlling shareholder, a shareholder which is determined by the company to be a controller, and/ or non-shareholder which is а determined by OJK to be а "controller").
+controlling shareholder is a shareholder (a legal entity, a person and/or a group of businesses) that holds either 25 per cent or more interest in the company, or less than 25 per cent but can be proven to have control over the company, either directly or indirectly.
+A "controller" is a party which directly or indirectly has power to nominate members of the Board of Directors and the Board of Commissioners and/or can influence the decisions of the Board of Directors and the Board of Commissioners (including a controlling shareholder, a shareholder which is determined by the company to be a controller, and/or non-shareholder which determined by OJK to "controller").
 An insurance company must have at least one controlling shareholder determined by the general meeting of shareholders, who will require approval for ceasing to be a controller from the OJK.
-A party (other than the Indonesian Government) mav only be а controlling shareholder in one life company, insurance general company, insurance reinsurance company, sharia life insurance company, sharia general insurance reinsurance company or sharia company.
+A party (other than the Indonesian Government) may only be а controlling shareholder in one life company, general insurance insurance reinsurance company, company, sharia life insurance company, sharia general insurance company or sharia reinsurance company.
 Controlling shareholders have three years to comply with this requirement under the Insurance Law.

-OJK has set higher minimum paid-up capital requirements for an establishment of insurance company, as follows -
+OJK has set higher minimum paid-up capital requirements for the establishment of an insurance company, as follows -

-Insurer IDR 150bln
+Insurer IDR 1 trillion

-Sharia Insurer IDR 100bln
+Sharia Insurer IDR 500 billion

-Reinsurer IDR 300bln
+Reinsurer IDR 2 trillion

-Sharia reinsurer IDR 175bln
+Sharia reinsurer IDR 1 trillion

-IDR 15,479.35 = US\$1.
-2024. .00 as at January 1,
+IDR 16,228.5 = US\$1.00 as at January 1, 2025.